SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

       * PS2 Active > PS1
       * PS2 Active > PS4 Active

 > **Note:** These transitions are not enabled by default.
-To enable, please use below mentioned configurations in 'PowerSave Configurations:' section.
+To enable, use below mentioned configurations in 'PowerSave Configurations:' section.

 ## Framework

 ![Figure: Architecture](resources/readme/image508b.png)

-- SensorHub has 4 tasks:
+- SensorHub has four tasks:
   * Application task: This task handles the Create Sensor, Start Sensor, Stop Sensor, and Delete Sensor.
   * Event manager task: This task deals with processing the events of Sensor Hub and notifying the Application.
   * Sensor task: This task primarily involves managing sensors, including controlling them, obtaining data from the sensors, and dispatching events to the Event Manager.